Sharikarajan07/Event_Ticketing_D-App/README.md

 ## Features

-- **NFT-Based Tickets**: Each ticket is a unique NFT on the Ethereum blockchain (NFT-Non Fungible Tokens)
+- **NFT-Based Tickets**: Each ticket is a unique NFT on the Ethereum blockchain.
 - **Event Creation and Management**: Create and manage events with customizable details
 - **AI-Generated Ticket Images**: Unique ticket designs generated based on event themes
 - **QR Code Verification**: Secure entry with QR code verification at venues